tfoxy/graphene-django-optimizer/README.md

         return '{} {}'.format(root.product.name, root.shipping.name)
 ```

+Notice the usage of the type `OptimizedDjangoObjectType`, which enables
+optimization of any single node queries.

 Finally, if your field has an argument for filtering results,
 you can use the `prefetch_related` argument with a function
 that returns a `Prefetch` instance as the value.